 Silves The Algarve, Portugal Travel Guide

 The VAMUS Algarve network serves the entire region, connecting Silves' town center to its train station and inter-urban routes.
-The local train line (Linha do Algarve) links Silves station to the coast towns and a key national interchange at Tunes.
+The local train line (Linha do Algarve) links Silves station to the coast towns and a major national interchange at Tunes.

 Connects Silves to nearby towns and the train station.

-Employ online resources like VAMUS Algarve and CP websites for schedules.
+Use online resources like VAMUS Algarve and CP websites for schedules.

-Requires valid license, major credit card, possibly IDP.
+Must have a valid license, major credit card, possibly IDP.
 Desks at Faro Airport.

 Available in coastal towns (Portimão, Lagos), less common in Silves.